mehdimunim/GUI_for_RNA_seq/README.md

 # GUI for RNA-seq
-Graphical User Interface using Shiny for RNA-seq analysis
+Graphical User Interface using Shiny for RNA-seq analysis.
+Launch GUI.R for the Shiny app.
+Uncomment lines and launch main.R for terminal output.